La-ah-Tech/bench/docs/contribution_guidelines.md

 #### Why do we follow this policy?

-This is because ERPNext is at a stage where it is being used by thousands of companies and introducing breaking changes can be harmful for everyone.
+This is because LaahTech-EM is at a stage where it is being used by thousands of companies and introducing breaking changes can be harmful for everyone.
 Also we do not want to stop the speed of contributions and the best way to encourage contributors is to give fast feedback.